 In addition, the increase in demand and price of the fins encourages the terribly wasteful and cruel practice of shark fining; the shark’s fins are removed when they are caught and the bulky body of the shark tossed overboard, leaving the shark to die.
 This practice is contrary to the Code of Conduct for Responsible Fisheries and has been made illegal in some countries.

-ABOUT THE COUPLE
+ABOUT THE COUPLES

 Yeen & Julian own a dive centre and run their business as environmentally sustainably as they can.
 When teaching divers they emphasise the need for divers to respect the marine environment and marine life – naturally they chose not to serve shark fin soup at their wedding.
 Yeen: “It’s an auspicious occasion and should not include dishes that contain something so brutally killed.”